bconskri/cpp-transport-catalogue/Google_tests/lib/docs/gmock_faq.md

 gMock and `ScopedMockLog` are likely doing the right thing here.

-When a test crashes, the failure signal handler will try to log a lot of information (the stack trace, and the address map, for example).
+When a test crashes, the failure signal handler will try to input a lot of information (the stack trace, and the address map, for example).
 The messages are compounded if you have many threads with depth stacks.
 When `ScopedMockLog` intercepts these messages and finds that they don't match any expectations, it